Regenerating Newton Abbot

 Having removed the building from the FHSF plans, no decision will now be made on its long-term future until the new cinema is built.

 The Grade ll listed building has been classed by the Council as an Asset of Community Value so time will be allowed for community or voluntary sector groups to bid for it.
 It is envisaged that if the building became vacant it could be offered for rent, on a long leasehold or sold and that the building could be used for arts and culture, food and drink, live music and events.

-Last summer, local people were encouraged to comment on proposals to make Queen Street a more attractive, safe and healthy place for visitors and businesses.
+Following this, in summer 2022, Devon County Council encouraged local people to comment on proposals of more detailed design plans, to make Queen Street a more attractive, safe and healthy place for visitors and businesses.